 The scope of the inventory covers the whole of the Miaoli plant.
-As Phison is a R&D and design company with no manufacturing equipment of its own, the 2014 inventory results showed that Scope 2 externally purchased electricity was the main source of GHG emissions at over 90% of all emissions.
-Scope 1 accounted for just 10%.
-Total emissions amounted to 4,695 tons, far lower than the annual emission limit of 25,000 tons CO2e set for Phase 2 by the EPA.
+As Phison is a R&D and design company with no manufacturing equipment of its own, the 2015 inventory results showed that Scope 2 externally purchased electricity was the main source of GHG emissions at over 97% of all emissions.
+Scope 1 accounted for just 3%.
+Total emissions amounted to 3,870 tons, far lower than the annual emission limit of 25,000 tons CO_2e set for Phase 2 by the EPA.
 Scope 3 other indirect emissions covered activities such as employee commutes, waste disposal and outside transportation so were not included in the inventory and calculations.

 Chiller machines use environmentally-friendly R134a refrigerant.
 Ozone depletion potential (ODP) is zero and there is no threat to the ozone layer.
-In 2014 emissions amounted to 28.57 tons Co2e/year, or 0.61% of total emissions.
 Refrigerators use R600a and R134a eco-friendly refrigerants as well.
 There is therefore no ODP at Phison.